NLoo1/react-forms/README.md

 ## Part 2: To-do App
 Simple to-do list that allows users to see, add, edit, and remove to-do tasks.
 There is a NewTodoForm to add new tasks, a Todo component for each task, TodoList for the entire list, and App to render everything.
+- When testing, run `npm test -- -u` to account for dynamic snapshots.